awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 Any data that is not specified within the [message format](../data-format/message.md) MUST NOT be added to the output message.

-The bytes of the output encrypted message MAY be released to the caller as soon as they are serialized.

 If any of these steps fails, this operation MUST halt and indicate a failure to the caller.

 ### Get the encryption materials